oviya-mohan/oviya-mohan.github.io/resume.md

 `Fall 2022`
 __Organizer (student-led course) - Statistics for Brain and Cognitive Sciences__ <br>
-Dept. of Brain and Cognitive Sciences, University of Rochester __Teaching Assistant - Animal Minds (Dr. Dora Biro)__ <br>
+Dept. of Brain and Cognitive Sciences, University of Rochester <br>
+__Teaching Assistant - Animal Minds (Dr. Dora Biro)__ <br>
 Dept. of Brain and Cognitive Sciences, University of Rochester